COVID-19 Antigen Testing

 • After attending a gathering or other higher-risk activity such as travel or being in close contact with others from outside your household.
 Wait until at least five days after the event to test.

 • To fulfill some travel testing requirements.
-If an individual program, department, destination, or travel method has specific travel testing requirements, students, faculty, and staff should adhere to those requirements in addition to or instead of an antigen.
+If an individual program, department, destination, or travel method has specific travel testing requirements, students, faculty, and staff should adhere to those requirements in addition to or instead of an antigen test.
 Note that a proctored test likely will be required to meet these requirements.

 • To test after exposure.
 Rapid tests are an option for students, faculty, and staff who need to test after exposure when directed to do so.